 17.86 is the return required by equity holders, but the new venture is being financed by a mix of debt and equity, and we need to calculate the cost of capital of this pool of finance.

-Note that while F9 does not require students to undertake calculations of a project-specific WACC, they are required to understand it from a theoretical perspective.
+Note that while Financial Management does not require students to undertake calculations of a project-specific WACC, they are required to understand it from a theoretical perspective.

 The appropriate rate at which to evaluate the project is the WACC of the finance.
 Again, in the F9 and P4 exam formula sheet you will find a formula for WACC consisting of equity and irredeemable debt.